gcallah/work/chaps/nnlt.md

 > choosing constitute myself the person I will henceforth be, as the
 > person I will remain unless and until (if ever) I repent of that
 > choice, either formally by contrition and resolve to amend my ways, or
-> informally by making a new choice incompatible with the former one
+> informally by making a new choice incompatible with the former one.^8^
-> (Finnis, 2020, 8).

 Thus, as I will discuss in the next section, whether one works well or not will be central to the person one is and becomes.
 Work, like all